-Dignity Coconuts is a social enterprise with a mission to stop modern-day slavery for coconut farmers and their communities.
-After years of nonprofit work in coconut farming communities, they concluded the corrupt practices of the coconut industry was responsible for enslaving the farmers, leaving them vulnerable to trafficking.
+Dignity Coconuts is a social enterprise with a mission to stop modern-day slavery for coconut farming communities.
+Years of nonprofit work fighting trafficking revealed many of the women were trafficked from poor rural farming areas.
+The coconut industry uses predatory loans and corrupt buying practices to enslave farmers, leaving them vulnerable to trafficking.

-The founders built a Community Transformation Plant where they process coconuts in a vulnerable community and provide farmers with a way to escape predatory loans and corrupt buying practices.
+The founders built a coconut manufacturing plant in one of these vulnerable communities and provide farmers with a way to escape.
 Dignity' holistic approach includes jobs, direct trade, education, and clean water.

 A successful Kickstarter campaign enabled them to launch their own brand of premium, raw virgin coconut oil in 2016.
 Their jars are now offered in over 1,200 retail stores across the US, including Stop & Shop, Giant Food, Meijer, Coborn’s, Woodman’s and Central Market.